hyptocrypto/Crypto-Data-/README.md

 ### Intro
 This program is intended to be a snapshot into the cryptocurrency space.
-Given that it is an ecosystem ripe with volatility and ever changing market structure, I believe it to be beneficial to aggregate different kinds of data into one location, with the time of aggregation being the only constant.
+Given that it is an ecosystem ripe with volatility and ever changing market structure, I believe aggregating different kinds of data into one location, with the time of aggregation being the only constant, to be a valuable tool in helping gain insight into the market movements.
+The project uses AWS for a server-less architecture and is hosted on a Linux EC2, running Gunicorn and Nginx as the web-server.

 ### Orderbook Bias